CSC-Security-sandbox/ndm-fresh-breakability/docs/AZURE.md

 - **Subscription name**: MigrationAsAService-dev

 ### 2. Get Custom Images
-- Ensure you have the custom Packer-created images available in your Azure subscription.
-These images should be listed under your Images section.
-- Take images of worker and control plane in images service of azure.
-- The image name format is `datamigrator-worker-DATE-TIMESTAMP` & `datamigrator-control-plane-DATE-TIMESTAMP`

-### 3. Create a VM
+- Locate the Shared Image Gallery:
+    - In the Azure Portal, search for "Azure Compute Galleries" in the search bar at the top.
+    - Select **Compute Galleries** from the search results.
+    - Click on the gallery named **datamigrator**.
+- Select the Image Definition:
+    - Inside the **datamigrator** gallery, you will see two image definitions:
+        - `ndm-control-plane` (for Control Plane VMs)
+        - `ndm-worker` (for Worker VMs)
-- In the Azure Portal, select the image you want to create VM from.
+    - Click on the image definition you want to use (e.g., `ndm-control-plane`).
+- Choose the Latest Image Version:
+    - Inside the image definition, you will see a list of image versions in the format `YYYY.DD.MMhhmmss`.
+    - Identify the latest version (it will be marked as **Latest**).
+    - Click on the latest version to proceed.
-- Select "Create VM" from the panel.
+- Select **Create VM** from the panel.

+### 3. Create a Control Plane VM
+- Select the control plane latest image following the above steps.
-### 4. Configure VM Settings
+- Configure VM Settings:
     - **Subscription**: MigrationAsAService-dev
     - **Resource Group**: datamigrate-acr-resource-group
     - **VM name**: Use your name as prefix for any VM you create.
+Prefer creating VM with name `<your-name>-<image-name>`.
-- **Image**: Choose the custom Packer-created image for control plane or worker as required.
+    - **Image**: Choose the custom Packer-created image for control plane.
-- **Size**: Select size based on the image you are deploying.
-For control plane, select a larger image.
+    - **Size**: Recommended size is 8 vCPU, 32GB RAM.
     - **Administrator Account**:
         - **Username**: Enter `ubuntu`.
         - **SSH Public Key**: Paste your SSH public key or create a new one.
     - **License type**: Other
+    - Click on **Next: Disks >**:
-- **Disks**: Select delete OS disk with VM.
+        - **Delete with VM**: Optional, can be selected if you want to delete the OS disk along with the VM.
+    - Click on **Next: Networking >**:
         - **Virtual Network (VNet)**: datamigrate-dev-vnet
         - **Public IP**: Set to "None" to avoid assigning a public IP.
-- **Delete NIC when VM is deleted**: Select this option
+        - **Delete NIC when VM is deleted**: Optional, can be selected if you want to delete the NIC along with the VM.
     - If you created a new SSH key, at the end it will prompt you to download.
 Please keep the key safe as it cannot be downloaded again.
+    - Leave other options as they are.

+### 4. Create a Data Plane VM
+- Follow the same steps as above in the "Get Custom Images" section.
+- Configure VM Settings:
+    - **Subscription**: MigrationAsAService-dev
+    - **Resource Group**: datamigrate-acr-resource-group
+    - **VM name**: Use your name as prefix for any VM you create.
+Prefer creating VM with name `<your-name>-<image-name>`.
+    - **Image**: Choose the custom Packer-created image for worker.
+    - **Size**: Recommended size is 4 vCPU, 8GB RAM.
+    - **Administrator Account**:
+        - **Username**: Enter `ubuntu`.
+        - **SSH Public Key**: Paste your SSH public key or create a new one.
+    - **License type**: Other
+    - Click on **Next: Disks >**:
+        - **Delete with VM**: Optional, can be selected if you want to delete the OS disk along with the VM.
+    - Click on **Next: Networking >**:
+        - **Virtual Network (VNet)**: datamigrate-dev-vnet
+        - **Public IP**: Set to "None" to avoid assigning a public IP.
+        - **Delete NIC when VM is deleted**: Optional, can be selected if you want to delete the NIC along with the VM.
+    - If you created a new SSH key, at the end it will prompt you to download.
+Please keep the key safe as it cannot be downloaded again.
-- Leave other options as it is.
+    - Leave other options as they are.

-NOTE: Use the same settings for data plane and control plane VMs.

 ### 5. Review and Create
-- Review all the settings and click "Review + Create" to deploy the VM.
+- Review all the settings and click **Review + Create** to deploy the VM.

-## Using Scripts to Create SSH Tunnels

-You can use the provided shell and PowerShell scripts to create SSH tunnels for both control plane and data plane VMs.
-These scripts will prompt you for the necessary inputs and set up the tunnels.

-### Shell Script

-- When you run the scripts, you will be promted for some user inputs.
-The azure credentials will be provided separately.
-- **Resource Group**: datamigrate-acr-resource-group
-- In the VM name, give the name of azure VMs you created.
-- Use your local laptops terminal to open the tunnel.

-- Save the following script as `create_tunnel.sh` and run it on a Unix-based system (like macOS or Linux):

-    ```sh
-    #!/bin/bash

-    # Prompt for user input
-    read -p "Enter Azure Username: " AZ_USERNAME
-    read -sp "Enter Azure Password: " AZ_PASSWORD
-    echo
-    read -p "Enter Azure Tenant ID: " AZ_TENANT
-    read -p "Enter Resource Group: " RESOURCE_GROUP
-    read -p "Enter Control Plane VM Name: " CONTROL_PLANE_VM
-    read -p "Enter Data Plane VM Name: " DATA_PLANE_VM
-    read -p "Enter SSH Key Path: " SSH_KEY_PATH

-    # Login to Azure
-    az login --service-principal --username "${AZ_USERNAME}" --password "${AZ_PASSWORD}" --tenant "${AZ_TENANT}"

-    # Get Control Plane VM Resource ID
-    CONTROL_PLANE_VM_ID=$(az vm show --resource-group $RESOURCE_GROUP --name $CONTROL_PLANE_VM --query id -o tsv)

-    # Open SSH tunnel for Control Plane VM
-    az network bastion tunnel --resource-group $RESOURCE_GROUP --target-resource-id $CONTROL_PLANE_VM_ID --resource-port 22 --port 3022 --name datamigrate-dev-vnet-bastion &

-    # Get Data Plane VM Resource ID
-    DATA_PLANE_VM_ID=$(az vm show --resource-group $RESOURCE_GROUP --name $DATA_PLANE_VM --query id -o tsv)

-    # Open SSH tunnel for Data Plane VM
-    az network bastion tunnel --resource-group $RESOURCE_GROUP --target-resource-id $DATA_PLANE_VM_ID --resource-port 22 --port 4022 --name datamigrate-dev-vnet-bastion &

-    echo "SSH tunnels created.
-Use the following commands to connect:"
-    echo "Control Plane VM: ssh -i $SSH_KEY_PATH ubuntu@localhost -p 3022"
-    echo "Data Plane VM: ssh -i $SSH_KEY_PATH ubuntu@localhost -p 4022"

-    # Wait for all background jobs to finish
-    wait
-    ```
-- To run the script, use the following command in your terminal:
-    ```sh
-    chmod +x create_tunnel.sh
-    ./create_tunnel.sh
-    ```

-### Powershell Script

-- Use your local laptops terminal to open the tunnel.
-- For windows, Save the following script as `create_tunnel.ps1` and run it:

-    ```sh
-    # Prompt for user input
-    $AZ_USERNAME = Read-Host "Enter Azure Username"
-    $AZ_PASSWORD = Read-Host "Enter Azure Password" -AsSecureString
-    $AZ_TENANT = Read-Host "Enter Azure Tenant ID"
-    $RESOURCE_GROUP = Read-Host "Enter Resource Group"
-    $CONTROL_PLANE_VM = Read-Host "Enter Control Plane VM Name"
-    $DATA_PLANE_VM = Read-Host "Enter Data Plane VM Name"
-    $SSH_KEY_PATH = Read-Host "Enter SSH Key Path"

-    # Convert secure string to plain text
-    $AZ_PASSWORD_PLAIN = [Runtime.InteropServices.Marshal]::PtrToStringAuto([Runtime.InteropServices.Marshal]::SecureStringToBSTR($AZ_PASSWORD))

-    # Login to Azure
-    az login --service-principal --username $AZ_USERNAME --password $AZ_PASSWORD_PLAIN --tenant $AZ_TENANT

-    # Get Control Plane VM Resource ID
-    $CONTROL_PLANE_VM_ID = az vm show --resource-group $RESOURCE_GROUP --name $CONTROL_PLANE_VM --query id -o tsv

-    # Open SSH tunnel for Control Plane VM
-    Start-Process -NoNewWindow -FilePath "az" -ArgumentList "network bastion tunnel --resource-group $RESOURCE_GROUP --target-resource-id $CONTROL_PLANE_VM_ID --resource-port 22 --port 3022 --name datamigrate-dev-vnet-bastion"

-    # Get Data Plane VM Resource ID
-    $DATA_PLANE_VM_ID = az vm show --resource-group $RESOURCE_GROUP --name $DATA_PLANE_VM --query id -o tsv

-    # Open SSH tunnel for Data Plane VM
-    Start-Process -NoNewWindow -FilePath "az" -ArgumentList "network bastion tunnel --resource-group $RESOURCE_GROUP --target-resource-id $DATA_PLANE_VM_ID --resource-port 22 --port 4022 --name datamigrate-dev-vnet-bastion"

-    Write-Output "SSH tunnels created.
-Use the following commands to connect:"
-    Write-Output "Control Plane VM: ssh -i $SSH_KEY_PATH ubuntu@localhost -p 3022"
-    Write-Output "Data Plane VM: ssh -i $SSH_KEY_PATH ubuntu@localhost -p 4022"

-    # Wait for all jobs to finish
-    Get-Job | Wait-Job
-    ```
-- To run the script, use the following command in your PowerShell:
-    ```sh
-    .\create_tunnel.ps1
-    ```
+- Click on **Create**.
+- If creating a new key pair, you will be prompted to **Generate new key pair**:
+    - Click on **Download private key and create resource**.
+    - Once clicked, a `.pem` file will be downloaded.

 ## Steps to Connect to Your VM

 ### Access Control Plane VM (When setting up control plane for the first time)

-### 1. SSH into the VM
+1. Select the control plane VM from Azure portal.

-- Use your local laptops terminal.
-- Make sure SSH tunnel is opened by running the scripts mentioned above.
+2. Click on **Connect** in the left pane and select **Bastion**.
+3. Select the following:
+    - **Authentication type**: SSH Private Key from Local File
+    - **User**: `ubuntu`
+    - **SSH key**: Select the SSH key you selected when creating the VM.
+    - **Open in new browser tab**: YES
+4. Click on **Connect**.

+#### Troubleshooting Bastion Connection
-- Use the following command to SSH into your VM:
+- If you encounter issues opening the SSH Bastion portal:
-    ```sh
-    ssh -i <SSH-KEY> ubuntu@localhost -p 3022
-    ```
+    1. Visit the Azure Control Plane VM.
+    2. Click on **Help → Reset password**.
+    3. Select **Add SSH Public Key** from Mode.
+    4. Add username as `ubuntu`.
+    5. Set **SSH public key source** to **Use existing key stored in Azure**.
+    6. Select your existing created key under **Stored Key**.
+    7. Click on **Update**.
+    8. Retry connecting via Bastion.

-### 2. Log In
+### Log In
 - Once connected, you will be logged into the VM as the `ubuntu` user.
-- Switch the user to `datamigrator`.
+- Switch the user to `datamigrator`:
     ```sh
     sudo su - datamigrator
     ```

-### 3. Check service status
+### Check Service Status
-- Check the status of boot service and logs using the following comamands.
-The service will be in disabled state at this point.
+- Check the status of boot service and logs using the following commands.
+The service will be in a disabled state at this point:
     ```sh
     sudo systemctl status boot-microk8s.service
     ```

-### 4. Start the boot service & boot Up the application
+### Start the Boot Service & Boot Up the Application
-- After logging in, start the application boot up.
-This may take a few minutes.
+- Start the application boot up.
+This may take a few minutes:
-- Start the boot service and check logs using the following comamands.
     ```sh
     sudo systemctl start boot-microk8s.service &
+    ```

+### View Boot Service Logs (Optional)
+- To check boot service logs:
+    ```sh
     tail -10f /var/log/datamigrator/microk8s-boot.log
     ```

-### 5. Verify Application Status
+### Verify Application Status
 - Once the boot setup is complete, use `kubectl` commands to verify that all the pods are up and running:
     ```sh
     kubectl get pods -n datamigrator
     ```

+### Steps for Connecting Worker VM (When setting up data plane for the first time)
+1. Login to a Windows VM for accessing the application.
+This is needed because NetApp Azure VMs are not accessible from the outside.
+2. Login to one of the following Windows VMs via Bastion:
+    - `ndm-alpha-windows-1` - `10.0.0.124`
+    - `ndm-alpha-windows-2` - `10.0.0.125`
+    - `ndm-alpha-windows-3` - `10.0.0.126`
+3. Bastion connection details:
+    - **Authentication type**: VM Password
+    - For username and password, reach out to Doshi, Anurag, or Patil, Praful.

 ### Steps for Worker VM (When setting up data plane for the first time)

 - Login to a windows VM for accessing the application.
-This is needed because netapp azure VM are not accessible from the outside, so we have a SMB server in the same network to access the application.
+This is needed because netapp azure VM are not accessible from the outside.
 - Navigate to the Datamigrator UI on the control plane IP: `https://IP_ADDRESS/`.
 The initial username is `admin@datamigrator.local` and password is `welcome`.
 - Create a project.
 - Click on "View instructions to set up worker".
-- Use your local laptops terminal.
-- Make sure SSH tunnel is opened by running the scripts mentioned above.
-- Use the following command to SSH into your VM:
+- Connect to the worker VM SSH
-    ```sh
-    ssh -i <SSH-KEY> ubuntu@localhost -p 4022
-    ```
+1. Select the worker VM from Azure portal.
+2. Click on **Connect** in the left pane and select **Bastion**.
+3. Select the following:
+    - **Authentication type**: SSH Private Key from Local File
+    - **User**: `ubuntu`
+    - **SSH key**: Select the SSH key you selected when creating the VM.
+    - **Open in new browser tab**: YES
+4. Click on **Connect**.
 - Login as the root user:
     ```sh
     sudo su -
     ```
-- Paste the instructions copied in step 3.
+- Paste the instructions copied from the control plane ui.
 - Verify the status of the worker:
     ```sh
     systemctl status datamigrator-worker.service